isomerpages/moe-lianhuapri/_lhps/Announcement.md

 **Submission of Nomination for CTA 2026**

 *   Nomination for the CTA is now **open**, and will **close on Wednesday, 31 December 2025**.
 We strongly encourage you to nominate deserving teachers for these awards in recognition of their good work.
-*   Please submit your nominations online by clicking [www.cta.nie.edu.sg](http://www.cta.nie.edu.sg) .
+*   Please submit your nominations online by clicking [www.cta.nie.edu.sg](http://www.cta.nie.edu.sg) . &nbsp;

 **President’s Award for Teachers (PAT)**